Francis Douglas Memorial College

-Francis Douglas Memorial College is an all-boys state integrated Catholic school with boarding facilities located in Westown, New Plymouth, New Zealand.
+Francis Douglas Memorial College is an all-boys state-integrated Catholic school with boarding facilities located in Westown, New Plymouth, New Zealand.
 The college was founded in 1959 under the leadership of the De La Salle Brothers, a religious order of brothers based on the teachings of St. Jean-Baptiste de la Salle.
 It is one of two secondary schools established by the Brothers in New Zealand, the other being De La Salle College, Mangere East, Auckland.
 The name of the school is dedicated to the memory of Father Francis Vernon Douglas, a missionary priest who was killed while doing missionary work in the Philippines during the Second World War.
 The school educates approximately 760 boys, 130 of whom are boarders.
 The 60th Jubilee of Francis Douglas Memorial College was held on Queen's Birthday Weekend, 2019.

 Sporting

 74% of students participate in at least one sport.
-The most popular sport at the school is rugby union, other sports include cricket, basketball, soccer, rowing, and athletic events.
+The most popular sport at the school is rugby union, other sports include hockey, cricket, basketball, soccer, rowing, and athletic events, with Basketball being the fastest growing sport at the school.
 Annually, the school plays a rugby union match against major cross-town rivals New Plymouth Boys' High School, this being one of the major events on the school calendar.

 Music

 Francis Douglas Memorial College has a music department where bands develop their talents.
-Many students have performed in the annual Smokefree Rockquest competition, with bands from the College winning two Regional Finals.
+Many students have performed in the annual Smokefree Rockquest competition, with bands from the college winning two Regional Finals.

 Students have performed at the G-TARanaki Guitar Festival and were shown guitar skills by Uli Jon Roth.